kiewi16/pollen-pal/README.md

 ## Features
 - Search for pollen forecasts by mold/pollen scale value on the Current Pollen Forecast page
 - Search for pollen forecasts by allergen and mold/pollen scale value on the 5-Day Pollen Forecast page
-- Interpret pollen forecasts using the easy-to-read mold/pollen scale descriptions available on each page or by clicking the question mark under Data Explanation in the footer.
+- Interpret pollen forecasts using the easy-to-read mold/pollen scale descriptions available on each page or by clicking the question mark under Data Explanation in the page footer.
 - Responsive design across various devices and screen sizes

 ## Technologies Used